 When you do have to make those dreaded trips to the loo, try not to turn too many lights on as this will make it harder to get back to sleep.
 If you have trouble navigating your way in the dark maybe try a night light…

-Exercise might be the last thing you feel like when you’re pregnant but doing some form of gentle exercise (speak with your doctor if your not sure what type of exercise is best for you) even if its just a walk it can make a huge difference in helping you sleep at night.
+Exercise might be the last thing you feel like when you’re pregnant but doing some form of gentle exercise (speak with your doctor if you’re not sure what type of exercise is best for you) even if its just a walk it can make a huge difference in helping you sleep at night.
 Just make sure you don’t do anything within two hours of hitting the hay because exercise releases adrenalin and that’s not what we want right before bed.

 Sex during pregnancy can be great all around, and the feel-good endorphins that are released can help you sleep better.
 Win-win.